mjn2max/awesome-swiftui/README.md

 # Awesome SwiftUI Collections 🚀🎨

-A curated collection of the best SwiftUI resources, libraries, tutorials, and projects to help developers create stunning and functional apps effortlessly.
+Welcome to **Awesome SwiftUI**!
+This is an open-source, curated list of the best SwiftUI resources, libraries, tutorials, and projects to help developers create stunning and functional apps effortlessly.
 Whether you’re a beginner or an experienced developer, this repository has something for everyone!

+**Contributions are highly encouraged to help us make this list even more awesome!**

 ## Components

+- UI Elements (Buttons, Lists, Pickers, etc.)
+- Layouts & Containers
+- Animations & Transitions
+- Charts & Graphs
+- Navigation
+- Media (Images, Video, Audio)
+- Other Useful Components

 ---

 ## Foundations

+- Accessibility
+- Animation
+- Colors
+- Effects
+- Environment
+- Gestures
+- Haptics
+- Iconography
+- Materials
+- Typography
+- User Input

 ---